Tier1Coder/RetroPie-on-Raspberry-Pi4-FIXED/README.md

 Here you go.
 Your RetroPie works as an APP for Raspberry Pi 4 with Raspberry OS (Raspbian) installed.

 You can see my photo to see how cool it is ! :)

+ARDUINO GAMEPAD WORKS PERFECTLY WITH THIS !
+CHECK MY TUTORIAL FOR MORE!